knowit/teknologiradar/README.md

 ## Import and convert csv data to markdown files

 The website needs to have its data in a specific format.
 We prefer to use a single csv file for each revision.
-Therefor, we have a script which convert csv files to markdown files which the frontend understands.
+Therefor, we have a script which converts csv files to markdown files which the frontend understands.

 ```bash
 python3 csv_to_md.py [csv] [out]
 ```

-Where `[csv]` is the csv-file path and `[out]` is the output directory path, e.g., `./frontend/radar/<name>`.
+Where `[csv]` is the csv file path and `[out]` is the output directory path.
+To have the frontend display the csv data, `[out]` should be `./frontend/radar/YYYY-MM-DD`, where the date represents when the csv data was created.

 ### Deploying to AWS